HsiangHung/Machine_Learning_Note/ML_fundamentals/Bias-Variance_Tradeoff/README.md

 [Are Random Forest and Boosting parametric or non-parametric?]: https://stats.stackexchange.com/questions/147587/are-random-forest-and-boosting-parametric-or-non-parametric
-[[StachExchange] Are Random Forest and Boosting parametric or non-parametric?](https://stats.stackexchange.com/questions/147587/are-random-forest-and-boosting-parametric-or-non-parametric)
+[[StachExchange: Are Random Forest and Boosting parametric or non-parametric?]
+Are Random Forest and Boosting parametric or non-parametric?](https://stats.stackexchange.com/questions/147587/are-random-forest-and-boosting-parametric-or-non-parametric)